Luo-hongyi/CS415-MP2-AL/README.md

 - Projectile explosion in the vicinity of the player
 - Direct hit on the player by a projectile (inflicts higher damage)

-When the player sustains damage, it is pushed back a few steps, lose control for a second, and visual and sound effects are triggered.
+When the player takes damage, it is pushed back a few steps, lose control for a second, and visual and sound effects are triggered.
 Players can destroy enemies by jumping on their heads or tops, which in turn increases the player's health points.

 Player must kill (destroy) a certain number of enemies to win.
 This means that player cannot win by avoiding enemies.